Growth Metrics

 Historic Non-Current Debt for Northrop Grumman (NOC) over the last 17 years, with Q4 2025 value amounting to $15.2 billion.

-- Northrop Grumman's Non-Current Debt rose 319.9% to $15.2 billion in Q4 2025 from the same period last year, while for Dec 2025 it was $15.2 billion, marking a year-over-year increase of 319.9%.
+• Northrop Grumman's Non-Current Debt rose 319.9% to $15.2 billion in Q4 2025 from the same period last year, while for Dec 2025 it was $15.2 billion, marking a year-over-year increase of 319.9%.
 This contributed to the annual value of $15.2 billion for FY2025, which is 319.9% up from last year.

-- As of Q4 2025, Northrop Grumman's Non-Current Debt stood at $15.2 billion, which was up 319.9% from $15.2 billion recorded in Q3 2025.
+• Latest data reveals that Northrop Grumman reported Non-Current Debt of $15.2 billion as of Q4 2025, which was up 319.9% from $15.2 billion recorded in Q3 2025.

-- In the past 5 years, Northrop Grumman's Non-Current Debt registered a high of $15.2 billion during Q3 2025, and its lowest value of $11.8 billion during Q3 2022.
+• In the past 5 years, Northrop Grumman's Non-Current Debt registered a high of $15.2 billion during Q3 2025, and its lowest value of $11.8 billion during Q3 2022.

-- Moreover, its 5-year median value for Non-Current Debt was $13.8 billion (2023), whereas its average is $13.7 billion.
+• Moreover, its 5-year median value for Non-Current Debt was $13.8 billion (2023), whereas its average is $13.7 billion.

-- In the last 5 years, Northrop Grumman's Non-Current Debt tumbled by 1073.5% in 2021 and then surged by 1686.01% in 2023.
+• As far as peak fluctuations go, Northrop Grumman's Non-Current Debt plummeted by 1073.5% in 2021, and later skyrocketed by 1686.01% in 2023.

-- Northrop Grumman's Non-Current Debt (Quarter) stood at $12.8 billion in 2021, then fell by 7.61% to $11.8 billion in 2022, then grew by 16.78% to $13.8 billion in 2023, then grew by 6.57% to $14.7 billion in 2024, then increased by 3.2% to $15.2 billion in 2025.
+• Over the past 5 years, Northrop Grumman's Non-Current Debt (Quarter) stood at $12.8 billion in 2021, then decreased by 7.61% to $11.8 billion in 2022, then rose by 16.78% to $13.8 billion in 2023, then rose by 6.57% to $14.7 billion in 2024, then grew by 3.2% to $15.2 billion in 2025.

-- Its last three reported values are $15.2 billion in Q4 2025, $15.2 billion for Q3 2025, and $15.2 billion during Q2 2025.
+• Its Non-Current Debt was $15.2 billion in Q4 2025, compared to $15.2 billion in Q3 2025 and $15.2 billion in Q2 2025.